hristian-carabulea/Tetrix_CPP_SDL/README.md

     1. Edited the original .vcproj file and removed all the <Tool /> entries for VCWebServiceProxyGeneratorTool
     2. Recompiled.
-    3. I edited the newly created .vcxproj file and added the following to each <link> tag:
+    3. Edited the newly created .vcxproj file and added the following to each <link> tag:
            <ImageHasSafeExceptionHandlers>false</ImageHasSafeExceptionHandlers>
-    4. I also changed the "Drop piece" key from x to v.
+    4. Also changed the "Drop piece" key from x to v.
 It somehow feels better to the fingers. :-)

 --------------------------------------------------------------